SoftwareUnderstanding/inspect4py/docs/usage.md

                                   output directory.
   -cl, --call_list                generates the call list in a separate html
                                   file.
-  -cf, --control_flow             generates the call graph for each file in a
+  -cf, --control_flow             generates the call graph for each file in
-                                  different directory.
+                                  the target repository.
   -dt, --directory_tree           captures the file directory tree from the
                                   root path of the target repository.
-  -si, --software_invocation      generates which are the software
+  -si, --software_invocation      generates which are the software invocation
-                                  invocation commands to run and test the target repository.
+                                  commands to run and test the target repository.
   --help                          Show this message and exit.
 ```